Kenny Iwebema: 2006

+College statistics

 Professional career

-Arizona Cardinals

-On April 27, 2008 in the 2008 NFL Draft the Arizona Cardinals selected him in the 4th round with the 17th pick (116th overall).
+On April 27, 2008 in the 2008 NFL draft the Arizona Cardinals selected him in the fourth round with the 17th pick (116th overall).
 After becoming a free agent following the 2010 season, he re-signed with Arizona on August 22, 2011.
 He was released on September 2.

 Medical scare

 On April 30, Iwebema had a chest x-ray as part of a normal team physical.
 The x-ray revealed a shadow that doctors were worried might be an aortic aneurysm.
 Subsequently, Iwebema had both a CT scan and PET scan done.
 They found a mass the size of a baseball which had metastasized at an advanced rate since Iwebema's rookie physical which had shown nothing amiss.
 The tumor was diagnosed as being a non-malignant Teratoma.
 Iwebema had surgery on May 18 to remove the mass.
 So as to avoid possibly sidelining him for the upcoming season, a robotic laparoscope was used to remove the mass.